COSC3020/theory-vs-practice-megrose10/README.md

 3. Depending on the size of the data, some structures may do better than others.

 Part 2:
-Since binary search trees are using log base n it would take around 6 seconds.
-Since log base 1000 takes about 3 seconds but this runs a couple seconds more, I added 1 to log base 10000 to get a result of 6 seconds.
+Since binary search trees are using log2(n), then log2(1000) would be about 9.9 seconds, but with log2(10000) this would take about 13.3 seconds rounded.
+Since binary trees time grows at an exponential rate, the time between will keep increasing faster as the data increases.

 Part 3:
 1. Depending on what you run the code on (computer) it can take longer.